 In this philosophical orientation, “I experience” is the constantly evolving process of life itself; it is to participate lively in life instead of just thinking “about” it; it is to responsibly re-create my self again and again throughout the flow of my life by “doing” in my life.

-So, the last “P” in PSP intends also to bring to front these ideas about the direct “praxis” of experiencing.
+So, the last “P” in PSP intends also to bring to front these ideas about the direct “praxis” that is presupposed by the continuous flow of our experience.

 PSP is not and does not several things.
 For example, PSP: